-The world for hotel owners can be quite difficult.
+The world for hotel owners can be quite tricky.
 There are days where you feel like you don’t even have a moment to breathe.
 You know that the positive aspects of being in the hotel business are worth it, but sometimes it feels like a futile effort.
 You put one fire out, and then it’s on to the next one.

 This issue comes up a lot when you are allocating hotel marketing dollars.
-It is one of the simplest, and most difficult things that you are tasked with doing.
+It is one of the simplest and most difficult things that you are tasked with doing.
 You know that you need to market your hotel, but you aren’t sure about which of the many options are right for you.
 This is where hotel marketing attribution comes into play.
 Marketing attribution analysis will help you see where your traffic is coming from, and if it is of the quality that you are looking for.

 What is Hotel Marketing Attribution?

 Once you have this information, you can begin to decide how much value you place on all of the activities that go on in your digital space.
 This is where attribution models come into play.

 An attribution model lets you choose how much credit a customer’s click/website visit will receive towards your goal.
 When a customer is looking to book a room at your hotel, they’ll likely do quite a few searches and look at many different kinds of advertisements before settling on the right one.

 Since all of your digital marketing efforts worked together, you need to factor that into your overall marketing value.
 Some channels work best to get your name out there, such as social.
 If you are only looking at last-click attribution, it might not seem like a valuable marketing tool for you.
 If you dive deeper into the data, you will see that it plays a huge role in exposing your business to potential customers.
 Once you know where each of your marketing efforts lies, you can tailor them in a way that will increase their effectiveness in the marketing funnel.